jquery paste

 Practical Matters: Art as a Way, Not a B

-Pr Making Art as a Way Not a Brand
+P Art is a Way, Not a Brand

 Wh When I left Canada more than a half year ago I thought that, whil I'd settle my continuing argument with my painterly self to mov pursue one track instead of many and do what art-marketeers advi advise: develop a brand.
 I haven't.
 Instead, away from the